Writing and Organizing Tests

 Test Configuration

-To apply a specific Cypress configuration value to a suite or test, pass a configuration object to the test or suite function as the second argument.
+It is possible to apply test configuration values to a suite or test.
+Pass a configuration object to the test or suite function as the second argument.

 This configuration will take effect during the suite or tests where they are set then return to their previous default values after the suite or tests are complete.